tozd/regex2json/README.md

 regex2json reads lines from stdin, matching every line with the provided regexp.
 If line matches, values from captured named groups are mapped into output JSON which is then written out to stdout.
+If the line does not match, it is written to stderr.

 Capture groups' names are compiled into Expressions and describe how are matched values mapped and transformed into output JSON.
 See